How to Rip a Blu-Ray Disc

 - Blu-Ray Drive.
 Some newer computers might come equipped with Blu-Ray readers, but most machines will require additional hardware before they can read Blu-Ray discs.
 You can pick up an external Blu-Ray drive online for about $50-$60.

 - Make MKV.
 You’ll need this program to break the disc’s copyright protection and perform the initial rip.
-It’s free, open source, and
+It’s free, open source, and wicked easy to use.

 - HandBrake.
 This free and open source video encoder will allow you to tweak just about anything you want after the initial rip – change the file format, make the file smaller, adjust the bitrate, and so much more.

 - Between 30 and 60 GB of extra space on your hard drive.
 HD video takes up a ton of space in its raw and freshly-ripped form, so you need plenty of room to hold it before you encode it and make it more manageable.

 Step One: Break Copy Protection

 Pop any given movie disc in your drive, and you’ll be able to play it from the disc, but not drag the actual files off the disc to the computer.
 That’s because of AACS copy protection, which you need to break before you can rip the video.